The Two Popes Ending, Explained

 The Ending

 Benedict states, “We’re all sinners”, and then goes on to make a confession to Bergoglio.
 He reveals his past, of how he hid behind books because he was scared to taste life, and that eventually made him empty and void of the world that the Church is meant to help.
 Something he believes that Bergoglio would do.
-He then goes on to confess to his lack of involvement in the sexual abuse scandal though he did end the service of Marcial Maciel Degollado, an influential Mexican priest with a long trail of accusations, and also tried to make amends with the victims.
+He then goes on to confess to his lack of involvement in the sexual abuse scandal, though he did end the service of Marcial Maciel Degollado, an influential Mexican priest with a long trail of accusations, and also tried to make amends with the victims.
 He did turn a blind eye to certain cases.
 This is, of course, not revealed in the film, and the scene is entirely marked with silence and expressions, and thus in many ways, actually makes Benedict’s confession all the more powerful.

-The last scene of ‘The Two Popes’ wraps up this wholesome, heartwarming film about forgiveness in a humorous way with the two popes sitting together and watching the football World Cup finals of 2013.
+The last scene of ‘The Two Popes’ wraps up this wholesome, heartwarming film about forgiveness in a humorous way, with the two popes sitting together and watching the football World Cup finals of 2013.
 The two banter and laugh during the Argentina vs. Germany (Benedict’s homeplace) match, revealing how far they have come in their journey together.
-Not necessarily their religious journey, but their journey of faith and learning.
+Not necessarily their religious journey but their journey of faith and learning.
 The last scene also captures the spirit of the two characters in a beautiful way as they both embrace change.

 What makes “The Two Popes” such a remarkable film is the fact that it is essentially about a universal need for mercy and forgiveness.
-Unlike what one expects, the film is not about a power struggle between two opposing sides, but a coming together of those sides, as they wrestle their own doubt and fallibility.
+Unlike what one expects, the film is not about a power struggle between two opposing sides but a coming together of those sides as they wrestle with their own doubt and fallibility.
 It is ultimately a heartwarming story about hope and an unlikely friendship that teaches us that there is always room to grow and to show mercy in the most delicate way.

 Read More: Is The Two Popes Based on a True Story?